Santa Fe, 2024

 Steve lives amongst the Sangre de Cristo Mountains in the San Luis Valley surrounded by some of the most dramatic and pristine scenery the Rocky Mountains of south-central Colorado have to offer.
 In the stillness of the air and far from any populated areas he works in virtual immersion within the very scenery that plays out in his landscapes.

 I consider all objects of the natural world with an equal level of scrutiny and importance.
 When I look at a landscape, I do not see an inert mass.
-Rather, I sense great energies at work, dynamic movement more akin to an ocean, or a living organism in a constant state of change.
-This energy permeates the Sangre de Cristos.
-During the indigo night sky it illuminates galaxies on a large scale and the tail of a tiny firefly on a smaller one.
-The source of that light is of the same origin, its release sublime.
-Depicting this energy and the physical form it manifests is my singular goal as a painter.
+Rather, I sense great energies at work, dynamic movement more akin to an ocean, or a living organism.

 I first saw Steve Austin's work last year and have followed his progress since then.
 Not only are his paintings gorgeous, the ideas they express resonate with me...The beauty and resilience of nature in his work grounds me with a soothing balm.